baijuka/matzone_v1/TEST.md

 Testing:
 1. Log in.
-2. Go to your profile page, go to 'My Reviews' and click the 'Go to Product' button.
+2. Go to your profile page, go to 'My Reviews' and click the 'Edit' button of an existing review.
-3. Confirm you are redirected to the product page and scroll down to Reviews.
-4. Confirm that your review has an 'Edit Review' button.
-5. Click the 'Edit Review' button and confirm you are redirected to the edit review page.
+3. Confirm you are redirected to the edit review page.
-6. Confirm the form is prefilled with the data of the existing review.
+4. Confirm the form is prefilled with the data of the existing review.
-7. Change any of the input fields.
+5. Change any of the input fields.
-8. Click the 'Edit Review' button.
+6. Click the 'Update Review' button.
-9. Confirm that a succes toast message appears with the text 'Your review is edited successfully!'
+7. Confirm that a succes toast message appears with the text 'Your review is edited successfully!'
-10. Confirm you are redirected to the product page.
+8. Confirm you are redirected to the profiles page.
-11. Scroll down to Reviews and confirm that your change is shown in the review.
+9. Scroll down to My Reviews section and confirm that your change is shown in the review.

 Result:
 An existing review is edited when the user fills in the edit review form.